xansec/hackathon-resources/gh-actions.md

               sarif_file: sarif
     ```

-3. Now we'll commit and push our changes onto a new branch called "mayhem".
-(You may need to give Github a username and personal access token.
-This is where you can use the token you created from the Docker+Mayhem exercise!):
+3. Now we'll commit our changes to our "mayhem" branch:

     ```
-    git checkout -b mayhem
     git add Dockerfile Mayhemfile .github/workflows/mayhem.yml
-    git commit -m 'add GitHub action to launch Mayhem' git push --set-upstream origin mayhem
+    git commit -m 'add GitHub action to launch Mayhem' git push
     ```

 4. When you push the changes in the previous step, GitHub will automatically start the first workflow run.
 If you select the run and scroll down to the "Start Analysis" phase, you should see the link to the corresponding Mayhem run at the end of the output, here: